fusioncharts/dev_centre_docs/chart-guide/standard-charts/marimekko-chart.md

 A Marimekko chart with the total value of market segments hidden looks like this:

-CHART
+{% embed_all standard-charts-marimekko-chart-example-3.js %}

-Click here to edit the marimekko chart.
+Click [here](http://jsfiddle.net/fusioncharts/m02om320/) to edit the marimekko chart.

 ## Percentage market share values